COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 ---

 #### GET /status/history
-Get all playbook id's and statuses that have been run excluded those that are running or paused.
+Get all playbook ids and statuses that have been run excluded those that are running or paused.

 ##### Call payload
 None